 While the above holds for many multi-center radiomics studies of (rare) diseases, when analyzing a hematological (like HL) or metastatic cancer, an additional level of complexity is added to the task of deconfounding and reducing radiomics features.
 In fact, different lesions can be found throughout the body of the patients.
-Despite the current approach for imaging-based quantitative assessment of most cancers, including HL, relies on the inspection of the bigger or hotter lesion, Sollini et al.9 have demonstrated how lesions are radiologically heterogeneous within patients in terms of radiomics description and how a prognostic classifier performs better when all tracer-avid lesions are considered.
+Despite the current approach for imaging-based quantitative assessment of most cancers, including HL, relies on the inspection of the bigger or hotter lesion, Sollini et al. have demonstrated how lesions are radiologically heterogeneous within patients in terms of radiomics description and how a prognostic classifier performs better when all tracer-avid lesions are considered.
 These findings align with the latest discoveries in the biological underpinnings of lymphomas.
-Some studies on solid cancers have previously described how both proximal and distant lesions deriving from the same primary tumors exhibit divergent patterns of both morphological and genetic heterogeneity.
-Similarly, Tabanelli et al.11 reported the same evolutionary crossroad between morphological heterogeneity and intra-clonal evolution in a case of high-grade B-cell lymphoma.
+Some studies on solid cancers have previously described how both proximal and distant lesions deriving from the same primary tumors exhibit divergent patterns of both morphological heterogeneity and intra-clonal evolution in a case of high-grade B-cell lymphoma.
 Thus, morphological heterogeneity behaves as a surrogate of genetic heterogeneity, responsible for treatment inefficacies.
-It follows that all lesions' morphology must be taken into account, to exhaustively represent the disease in the prediction of cancer progression, therapy efficacy, and disease-free survival outcomes ^{12,13}.
-This implies that any postprocessing (i.e. dimensionality reduction and/or deconfusion process) aimed at preparing radiomics features for patients' representations needs to keep the inter-lesion relationships within patients consistent, as here is where information of tumor morphological heterogeneity lies^{9,14}.
+It follows that all lesions' morphology must be taken into account, to exhaustively represent the disease in the prediction of cancer progression, therapy efficacy, and disease-free survival outcomes.
+This implies that any postprocessing (i.e. dimensionality reduction and/or deconfusion process) aimed at preparing radiomics features for patients' representations needs to keep the inter-lesion relationships within patients consistent, as here is where information of tumor morphological heterogeneity lies.

-In light of the above, a robust post-image-acquisition method aimed to harmonize multi-lesion radiomics data from multi-center studies requires (i) to properly remove both scanner and center confounding effects, (ii) to treat features' collinearity and allow for simpler statistical modeling via proper dimensionality reduction, and (iii) to keep intra-patient heterogeneity consistent throughout the transformation.
+In light of the above, a robust post-image-acquisition method aimed to harmonize multi-lesion radiomics data from multicenter studies requires (i) to properly remove both scanner and center confounding effects, (ii) to treat features' collinearity and allow for simpler statistical modeling via proper dimensionality reduction, and (iii) to keep intra-patient heterogeneity consistent throughout the transformation.
 All this should be achieved while retaining all truly informative signals in the data, so as not to affect - and possibly improve - any potential downstream analysis.